House of Plettenberg

 The House of Plettenberg is the name of the Westphalian noble family of the Uradel.
-It dates back at least to 1187, when Heidolphus de Plettenbrath was mentioned in a document by Philip I (Archbishop of Cologne).
-Plettenberg-Wittem branch that ruled immediate Lodships of Meitingen and Sulmingen lost its sovereignty and became mediatised to Württemberg in 1806.
+It dates back at least to 1187, when Heidolphus de Plettenbrath was mentioned in a document by Philip I, the archbishop of Cologne.
+Plettenberg-Wittem branch that ruled immediate Lordships of Meitingen and Sulmingen lost its sovereignty and became mediatised to Württemberg in 1806.
 This line of the family went extinct in 1813.

 Origins

 The family's first estate was located at Plettenberg.
 Hunold I. was Marshal of the Duchy of Westphalia which was ruled by the Archbishop of Cologne.
-His son Heydenricus de Plettenberg was cited as bailiff of the Counts of Arnsberg in 1258 and became himself marshal of Westphalia in 1266.
+His son Heydenricus de Plettenberg was cited as bailiff of the Counts of Arnsberg in 1258, and became himself marshal of Westphalia in 1266.
 His son Johann I. was Marshal between 1294 and 1312.
 Heydenricus' brother Gerhard became Drost (Lord High Steward) of Engelbert III of the Mark.
 He fortified Schwarzenberg Castle at Plettenberg for the House of La Marck's feuds with the archbishops of Cologne.
 In 1513 the castle passed into the ownership of the Plettenberg family, which still owns the ruin today.

 The two branches of the family still extant today are the Schwarzenberg branch (Grafen von Plettenberg-Heeren, Freiherren von Plettenberg and Freiherren von Bodelschwingh-Plettenberg) who are Lutherans (Evangelical Church in Germany) and the Grafen von Plettenberg-Lenhausen (Roman Catholics).